rugbyprof/4443-Internet-Programming/Assignments/04_Phpmyadmin/README.md

 And many more "mix and match" solutions.

 Again, I picked LAMP for our backend and vanilla Javascript Html Css for the front because you can move over to most other solutions and have a clue.
-Managing your own server is a huge deal.
-Doesn't mean you want to do it for a living, but understanging basic terminology, basic linux commands, and how to install software is big.
+Also, managing your own server is a huge deal.
+Doesn't mean you want to do it for a living, but understanding some server terminology, basic linux commands, and how to install software is also a big deal.

 ### Assignment